Multifocal Contacts: Clear Vision at Every Distance

 The Science Behind the Blur

-Multifocal lenses work by redirecting light to prioritize both near and distance vision.
+Multifocal lenses work by redirecting light to prioritize both near and distant vision.
 This optical compromise means:

-• Shadowing/ghosting: The faint haze around text (like street signs at night) comes from the lens’s near-vision zone overlaying distance areas.
+- Shadowing/ghosting: The faint haze around the text (like street signs at night) comes from the lens’s near-vision zone overlaying distance areas.

 Real-World Results: Functional vs. Perfect Vision